fbpx Skip to Content

 Tall tomato plants can sometimes bend and cause damage to their stems

-It’s best to use either a cage or a trellis to support your tomato plant as it grows.
-If you live in an area with very strong winds, you may need to place a wind cover over your plants.
+It’s best to use a cage or a trellis to support your tomato plant as it grows.
+If you live in an area with strong winds, you may need to place a wind cover over your plants.

 One way to prevent your tomato plant stems from incurring damage is to use a trellis for its support